tawesoft/morph/doc/mapping-go-structs-with-morph.md

 ```

 Let's implement our FieldMapper for weight and price separately, and let's
-discriminate on field type, rather than name, so that the mappers are more
+discriminate on field type, rather than name, so that it's more
 general-purpose and reusable.
 We'll see another reason why we have separate
 price and weight implementations, later.